LibertyDSNP/spec/pages/DSNP/Overview.md

 __Version pre-1.1.0__

 DSNP is a social networking protocol designed to run on a blockchain.
-It specifies an set of social primitives along with requirements for interoperability.
+It specifies a set of social primitives along with requirements for interoperability.
 Go to [Implementations](../Implementations.md) for specifics on how DSNP is implemented on a specific blockchain.

 ## Prerelease Changelog